 The Harvard Mark I (also known as the IBM Automatic Sequence-Controlled Calculator) was a relay computer controlled by punched tape that IBM began to develop in 1939 and completed in 1944.
 It was based on a suggestion that had been put forward by Howard H. Aiken in 1937.
 While working on his doctorate in physics at Harvard University, Aiken had carried out extensive com-putations with mechanical desk calculators, and this had led him to the idea of a program-controlled computer.

 At almost the same time, relay computers were developed at Bell Laboratories in New York following a suggestion by the mathematician George R. Stibitz.
 The starting point for these developments lay in extensive calculations to improve the transmission quality of telephone calls over long distances and - once the USA had entered World War II - ballistic computations for the U.S. Army.
 The most ambitious type was the Model V, which was designed for general applications.
 Two of these systems were built in 1946/47.

 Aiken's and Stibitz's relay computers were not stored-program, universal computers, and therefore not computers in today's sense of the word.
 However, they were important forerunners.
 The concept of the stored-program, universal computer had been described by John von Neumann in his 1944 EDVAC report, and had a major impact on further developments throughout the world.

-The display board shows all computers that were built by 1955 together with their main predecessors.
+A multi-media station shows all computers that were built by 1955 together with their main predecessors.
 Although the first two computers with a von Neumann architecture were built in Great Britain in 1948, the USA dominated all further development.
 Computers that were built in the next few years were primarily one-off items for military purposes.
 Over 100 different computers were in use by 1955.
 The mid-1950s saw the rise of the computer industry, with computers spreading throughout science and business.